Peter Browne, 2nd Earl of Altamont

 The Lisduff estate was acquired from Denis Kelly's brother, Edmond Kelly.
 The estate was enlarged by land purchases in the townland of Drumatober (also in the Barony of Leitrim, Abbeygormacan civil parish) and Garrancarf in 1749, and of the lands of Cormickoge from John Burke in 1750.

-He adopted the additional surname of Kelly.
 Elizabeth Kelly's half-sister, Priscilla Kelly, married Robert Cooper Lee, Crown Solicitor-General of Jamaica.
 Their daughter, Favell Bourke Lee, married David Bevan, a British banker of Barclay, Bevan, Bennin, Tritton (forerunners of Barclays Bank DCO).
 This united several aristocratic families of Britain.

 Peter Browne was elected Member of Parliament for Mayo in the Parliament of Ireland for 1761 to 1768.